News & Insights

 Disorders of consciousness typically occur following severe acquired traumatic brain injury that disrupts the brain systems involved in arousal and conscious awareness.
 Coma patients show no signs of being awake and no signs of conscious awareness.
 A coma usually lasts up to one month; after that, a patient may progress into a vegetative state, in which they are awake but show no overt signs of awareness, or into a minimally conscious state, in which they inconsistently show a little awareness of themselves and their environment.
 Patients are more likely to recover from the minimally conscious state than from the vegetative state; currently, however, it is very difficult for clinicians to tell these two conditions apart.
-(See The Struggle for Consciousness and The Ethics of Unconsciousness)

 The proposal to use psychedelics as a treatment for patients with consciousness disorders is based on the theoretical concept of brain complexity.
 The vertebrate brain is segregated into localized areas that differ in their structure and function, but perception and behavior require global integration of information from these multiple areas.
 Brain complexity is a measure of the interplay between segregation and integration, and can be defined as the extent to which individual neurons interact across multiple scales.

-Some theorists link measures of brain complexity to levels of conscious awareness, and predict that complexity should be at high levels during the normal waking state, and lower in states in which consciousness is lost.
+Some theorists link measures of brain complexity to levels of conscious awareness, and predict that complexity should be at high levels during the normal waking state and lower in states in which consciousness is lost.
 Some of these predictions have been borne out in experiments showing, for example, that various measures of complexity decrease under anesthesia and during non-rapid eye movement sleep, and may also reliably discriminate between vegetative and minimally conscious patients.
 There is also some evidence that psychedelic drugs increase brain complexity in humans.
 From this, it follows that psychedelics might increase brain complexity in patients with consciousness disorders, leading to heightened levels of conscious awareness.